webarch-coop/ansible-role-matmo/README.md

 ## Matomo sites

-To add a Matomo site include this role with tasks from `site_present.yml` and then these files will be used:
+To add a Matomo site include this role with tasks from `site_present.yml` and then the tasks in these files will be run:

 ```
 site_present.yml